'Chief Uno Player' for $4,444 a week? Mattel announces dream job for game enthusiasts

 Do you have a well-worn pack of Uno cards at home?
 You know, the one that holds countless memories of victorious cheers, sighs of despair, broken friendships, and exciting nights?

-Uno, a card game has long been a staple at any game night, has announced a dream job for anyone who grew up loving it - that of Chief Uno Player.
+Mattel has announced a dream job for anyone who grew up loving Uno - that of Chief Uno Player.
 What does the job entail?
 Playing Uno, of course!

 There is a bit more to it, though.